Luiz Filipe (footballer, born 2001)

-Luiz Filipe dos Reis Silva (born 28 May 2001), commonly known as Luiz Filipe, is a Brazilian professional footballer who plays as a forward for Série A side Goiás, on loan from Atlético Mineiro.
+Luiz Filipe dos Reis Silva (born 28 May 2001), commonly known as Luiz Filipe, is a Brazilian professional footballer who plays as a forward for Mirassol.

 Club career

 Born in Carmésia, Luiz Filipe began his career at Atlético Mineiro and made his professional debut for the club on 26 June 2021, after coming on in the 69th minute for Keno in their 2–0 loss to Santos in the Campeonato Brasileiro Série A.

 On 4 April 2022, Luiz Filipe joined Goiás on loan for the remainder of the season.